 Key Activities

+This section is optional if you propose to develop a product with a “confirmed business case”.

 To realise our product and deliver the value propositions we need to perform the key activities identified in the table below for each of the proposed development phases.

-Table 22.4 Overview of Key Activities
+Table 2.4 Overview of Key Activities